jglev/r-shiny-attendance-checker/README.md

 The easiest way to deploy this app is using a free account at [ShinyApps.io](https://www.shinyapps.io/ "ShinyApps.io").

+To do so, first create a (free) account at [ShinyApps.io](https://www.shinyapps.io/ "ShinyApps.io").
+Then follow the "Getting Started" instructions that ShinyApps.io displays after you log in for the first time.

-To do so, you can use the following in R:
+You can then use the following in R:

 ```{r}
 # install.packages('rsconnect')